 - Works with: AT&T, Sprint, T-Mobile and U.S. Cellular networks

-The Sonim XP3’s camera can’t compete with the latest iPhones or Samsung Galaxy phones, but if you just want to take some decent photos, it works surprisingly well for a flip phone.
-It has a 5-megapixel camera, which is more than double what you’ll get from most flip phones.
-These photos won’t be competing for spots in National Geographic, to be sure, but the camera does a fine job of capturing everyday moments.
+The Sonim XP3’s camera can’t compete with the latest iPhones or Samsung Galaxies, but if you just want to take some decent photos, it works surprisingly well for a flip phone.
+It has a 5-megapixel camera, which is more than double what you’ll get from most basic phones.
+These photos won’t be competing for spots in National Geographic — for comparison, the iPhone 12 has a 12-megapixel camera — but the Sonim XP3 does a fine job of capturing everyday moments.

 - Why we like it: Large, legible buttons and numbers, simple navigation

-The Jitterbug Flip is a basic clamshell flip phone that is available from GreatCall and is designed as an ideal flip phone for seniors.
+The Lively Flip is a basic flip phone that is available from GreatCall and is designed as an ideal flip phone for seniors.
 You’ll find it a bit larger and heavier than most flip phones, but that’s due to the larger buttons and display.
-In addition to the larger 3.2-inch inside display the Jitterbug also features a small 1.44-inch external display that shows incoming calls and texts as well as the date/time and whether 5Star is enabled.
+In addition to the larger 3.2-inch inside display the Lively Flip also features a small 1.44-inch external display that shows incoming calls and texts as well as the date/time and whether 5Star is enabled.

 The phone includes a built-in flashlight, with a button on the right side of the phone to turn it on, which we thought was very handy.
 Opening the phone gives access to the large keys and the display, which is very bright, with large defined text that should be easy to read in almost any conditions.
 One thing we weren’t crazy about was the construction material, with the case made of plastic.
 It’s probably not a big deal for most seniors, however, since they may not be as hard on their phones as the younger crowd.

-In addition to the clear and easy to read display the phone also features powerful speakers to ensure conversations can be clearly heard, and the Jitterbug is M4/T4 hearing aid compatible.
+In addition to the clear and easy to read display the phone also features powerful speakers to ensure conversations can be clearly heard, and the Lively Flip is M4/T4 hearing aid compatible.

-While the phone is meant for use only through the GreatCalls network, which we find to be a bit of a negative, they use the Verizon network for their service, which gives the phone a great network and connectivity.
-When 5Star service is added the phone will provide emergency personnel with a location via Wi-Fi and GPS.
+While the phone is meant for use only through the GreatCall network, which we find to be a bit of a negative, they use the Verizon network for their service, which gives the phone a great network and connectivity.
+When 5Star service is added, the phone will provide emergency personnel with a location via Wi-Fi and GPS.

 - Why we like it: A classic flip phone design